TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/network-operations-center.md

 new_in_version: "3.21.0"
 ---

-Network Operations Center provides aggregated insight in a network operated with {{% tts %}}.
+The Network Operations Center provides aggregated insight in a network operated with {{% tts %}}.

 <!-- more -->

-Network Operations Center stores events from {{% tts %}} in a time series database, queries aggregated data and visualizes data in a dashboard driven by Grafana.
-Network Operations Center is complementary to the [Console]({{< relref "console" >}}): the Network Operations Center shows historic data (with a delay of at most 5 minutes), while the Console shows live information and allows for managing the network.
+The Network Operations Center stores events from {{% tts %}} in a time series database, queries aggregated data and visualizes data in a dashboard driven by Grafana.
+The Network Operations Center is complementary to the [Console]({{< relref "console" >}}): the Network Operations Center shows historic data (with a delay of at most 5 minutes), while the Console shows live information and allows for managing the network.

+The Network Operations Center has two tiers - extended, and normal.
+The extended Network Operations Center shows statistics for Gateways, Applications, and End Devices.
+Non-extended users can only access Gateway statistics.
+[Contact billing](mailto:sales@thethingsindustries.com) for information about accessing the Network Operations Center.

 ## Accessing Network Operations Center